CBIIT/cellminercdb/www/files/guide.md

 #### Heatmap<a name="heatmap"></a>
 This option provides the observed response and predictor variables across all source cell lines in an interactive heatmap.
 The user can restrict the number of cell lines to those that have the highest or lowest response values.
 The following figure shows a heatmap where we selected topotecan as a response variable and SLFLN11 and BPTF gene expression as predictor variables.
 We chose to display only 40 cell lines that have the most 20 highest and 20 lowest values for topotecan activity.
-Figure 6
+Figure 5
 ![Screenshot of CellMinerCDB Application](files/Slide06.jpg)

 In case, the Lasso algorithm is selected	more predicted variables are shown based on model result as shown below (STK17B and ABCD3 new genes added)
-Figure 7
+Figure 6
 ![Screenshot of CellMinerCDB Application](files/Slide07.jpg)

 #### Data<a name="data"></a>
 This option shows the detailed data for the model variables for each cell line as well as the predicted and cross-validation (10-fold cross validation) predicted responses.
 The data is displayed as a table with filtering options for each column.
 You can see below, the data related to the simple linear regression model presented in the previous section.
-Figure 8
+Figure 7
 ![Screenshot of CellMinerCDB Application](files/Slide08.jpg)

 #### Plot<a name="plotpred"></a>
 This option enables one to plot and compare the observed response values versus the predicted response values.
 The figure below shows a plot comparing Topotecan observed vs. predicted activity with high correlation value of 0.84
-Figure 9
+Figure 8
 ![Screenshot of CellMinerCDB Application](files/Slide09.jpg)

 #### Cross-Validation<a name="cv"></a>
 This option enables to plot the observed response values versus the 10-fold cross-validation predicted response values and assess model generalization beyond the training data.
 The figure below shows a plot comparing Topotecan observed vs. cross-validation predicted activity with still high correlation value of 0.82
-Figure 10
+Figure 9
 ![Screenshot of CellMinerCDB Application](files/Slide10.jpg)

 #### Technical Details<a name="details"></a>
 This option enables to view the R statistical and other technical details related to the constructed response model.
 Below is an example of regular regression model fitting results.
-Figure 11
+Figure 10
 ![Screenshot of CellMinerCDB Application](files/Slide11.jpg)

 #### Partial correlations<a name="partialcorr"></a>